Learning & Teaching

 I understood the sentiment.
 I imagined other friends in our little group were feeling it when they looked at me.
 I’d set out to write a philosophical text about ecological dialectics and ended up writing a book about history and cars (the long, strange trip of the Volkswagen Beetle).
 It was hard to see how it all fit, but I had no regrets.

 I’d fallen in love with the Bug and its story, unabashedly.
+To me, the story was a narrative of the idea of holding paradox, and of thinking as movement.
 Writing that book, and working with the people I collaborated with on it, was a true gift.
 It was also a path I had not expected to take.
 After co-creating and sustaining an interdisciplinary journal, I had visions of Camus, de Beauvoir and Arendt.
 Now I’d been named a cultural historian and automotive journalist— wonderful titles, but ones that caught me off guard.

 All those days scribbling out stories while working in independent bookshops in Seattle and NYC; all those nights drinking wine in European cafes while writing, studying, and discussing philosophy—it was hard to see how writing about transportation fit to my life.
 My friend’s “surprise” was a way of acknowledging my discomfort.
 Even before the book was published, I’d packed up for Mongolia and signed on to work for the Peace Corps, restless to push further at expectations and find another way of seeing the world.